 I used to have this section labeled “retellings,” because when I first began dividing my short fiction into categories, most of the things that went here recognizably built on the plots of existing stories.
-But over time they’ve grown more wide-ranging in their approach: some of them are sequels, or mashups, or riffs, or just use some existing piece of folklore as a springboard to tell a related tale.
+But over time they’ve grown more wide-ranging in their approach: some of them are sequels, or mashups, or riffs, or just use some existing piece of folklore or mythology as a springboard to tell a related tale.
 Now it seems more appropriate to simply nod in the direction of my academic background and call them my “folklore stories.”

 - “The Twa Corbies”